Medically Reviewed By | Dr. Kate Panawash, PT, NCS, DPT

 These functions are generally the causes of muscle fatigue and soreness, and it can take several days for the body to cleanse the buildup and provide relief.

-However, when you go on a recovery run, your blood flow to these areas increases and moves the cell waste and lactic acid out of your muscles much quicker.
+However, when you go on a recovery run, your blood flow to these areas increases and moves the cell waste and lactic acid out of your muscles much more quickly.
 As a result, you can speed up your recovery period by adding a shorter, easier run after your long-distance runs.
+“It also doesn't need to be a run.
+Other options include walking, biking, and swimming — these are just some examples of other activities that provide the same enhanced blow flow benefits,” highlights Panawash.

 Improves Your Running